 - healthy fats: vegetable oils

-People with diabetes on this plan are advised to reduce their sodium intake to 1,500 milligrams per day.
+People with diabetes on this plan are to reduce their sodium intake to 1,500 milligrams per day.
 The plan also limits sweets, sugary beverages, and red meats.

 The Mediterranean diet is inspired by traditional foods from the Mediterranean.
 This diet is rich in oleic acid, a fatty acid that occurs naturally in animal and vegetable-based fats and oils.
 Countries that are known for eating according to this diet pattern include Greece, Italy, and Morocco.